-In addition to being the home of the Osage Nation, tallgrass prairie and vast cattle ranches, Osage County has produced its share of noteworthy citizens, we like to call legends, including: military heroes, movie stars, ballerinas and most recently a Food Network star.
+In addition to being the home of the Osage Nation, the Tallgrass Prairie Preserve and vast cattle ranches, Osage County has produced its share of noteworthy citizens, we like to call legends, including: military heroes, movie stars such as Ben Johnson, actor Larry Sellers, singer Anita Bryant, actor Clark Gable, ballerinas and most recently Food Network star, Ree Drummond.

 Osage Principal Chief James Bigheart

 A statue of Osage Principal Chief James Bigheart, who served from 1875 to 1906, was unveiled on June 22, 2016, on 11th and Grandview in Pawhuska, Okla, on the Osage Nation campus.James Bigheart, also known as “Jim,” was born in 1835 at St. Paul, Kan., then called Osage Village.
 His father was Nun-tsa-tum-kah and his mother was Wah-hiu-shah; both were full- blooded Osages, who named him Pun-kah-wi-tah-An-kah.He was a Catholic convert, educated at the Old Osage Mission in Kan., established among the Osage in 1847 by Catholic Father Schoenmakers.
 He learned to speak many languages fluently – Osage, Pon...